oschwengers/asap/README.md

 ASA³P's **OpenStack** based cloud version targets the analysis of hundreds to even thousands of bacterial isolates.
 Therefore, it offers automatic creation, setup and orchestration of an **SGE** based compute cluster and its entire underlying infrastructure.
+The **OpenStack** cloud version internally takes advantage of the BiBiGrid (https://github.com/BiBiServ/bibigrid) framework.
 Hence, analysis of thousands of genomes can be achieved in a highly parallel manner and adequate amount of time.
 ASA³P takes care of all setup and orchestration aspects and thus hides away as much technical complexity as possible.
 For further information please have a